-• Metro Universities Relay For Life, Dalplex - Dalhousie University (Friday, March 8, 7PM - Saturday, March 9, 7AM) Expected # Participants: 475 Expected # Volunteers: 40
+- Metro Universities Relay For Life, Dalplex Dalhousie University (INDOORS) (Friday, March 7, 7PM Saturday, March 8, 7AM)

-• The Bay Relay For Life - Sir John A. MacDonald High School, 31 Scholars Road, Tantallon (Saturday, June 1, 7PM - Sunday, June 2, 7AM) Expected # Participants: 150 Expected # Volunteers: 40
+Expected # Participants: 475 Expected # Volunteers: 40 - The Bay Relay For Life Sir John A. MacDonald High School, 31 Scholars Road, Tantallon (Saturday, June 7, 6PM Sunday, June 8, 6AM)

-• Sackville Relay For Life - Metropolitan Field, Metropolitan Avenue, Sackville (Friday, June 7, 7PM - Saturday, June 8, 7AM) Expected # Participants: 475 Expected # Volunteers: 50
+Expected # Participants: 150 Expected # Volunteers: 40 - Sackville Relay For Life Metropolitan Field, Metropolitan Avenue, Sackville (Friday, June 6, 7PM Saturday, June 7, 7AM)

-• Halifax Relay For Life - Halifax Commons (Friday, June 7, 7PM - Saturday, June 8, 7AM) Expected # Participants: 700 Expected # Volunteers: 100
+Expected # Participants: 475 Expected # Volunteers: 50 - Halifax Relay For Life Halifax Commons: (Saturday, June 7, Noon - Sunday, June 8, Midnight) Expected # Participants: 700 Expected # Volunteers: 100

-• Dartmouth Relay For Life - CFB Shearwater (Friday, June 21, 7PM - Saturday, June 22, 7AM) Expected # Participants: 600 Expected # Volunteers: 80 • Eastern Shore Relay for Life - Eastern Shore Community Centre (Friday, June 14, 7PM - Saturday, June 15, 7AM) Expected # Participants: 150 Expected # Volunteers: 35
+• Dartmouth Relay For Life, CFB Shearwater (Friday, June 13, 7PM - Saturday, June 14, 7AM)

+Expected # Participants: 600 Expected # Volunteers: 80

+• Eastern Shore - Eastern Shore Community Centre (Friday, June 13, 7PM - Saturday, June 14, 7AM)

+Expected # Participants: 150 Expected # Volunteers: 35

-The set up and dismantling of the Halifax (Commons) event will take place from the afternoon of June 7th, 2013 until the morning of June 8th, 2013.
+The set up and dismantling of the Halifax event will take place from the early morning of June 7th until the morning of Sunday, June 8th.

-The Halifax Relay For Life (Commons Event) is expecting 700 participants, 100 volunteers, and 50 staff and crew.
-These groups will be camping overnight.
-100 Cancer Survivors and 100 spectators are expected to attend - but will not be camping overnight.
+The Halifax Relay For Life is expecting 700 participants, 100 volunteers, and 50 staff and crew.
+These groups will be setting up small personal tents for the duration of the event.
+100 Cancer Survivors and 100 spectators are expected to attend.

-Volunteers will arrive at noon on event day to begin site preparation on the Halifax Commons (delivery of stage rentals, tents and security fencing).
-Sound checks for the on-site D.J. will begin at 4pm.
-Music and presentations will be done from a main stage throughout the night.
+Staff and volunteers will arrive on event day approximately 6 hours prior to the event opening to begin site preparation (delivery of stage rentals, tents and security fencing).
+Sound checks for the onsite D.J. will begin at 10 a.m.
+Music and presentations will be done from a main stage throughout the day.
 In previous years the HRM Relays have been granted a Noise By-Law exemption.

-Each overnight participant will stay overnight with their team members in a tent.
-In Halifax at the Commons event, we expect 100 tents to be erected on site.
+Each participant will stay on site with their team members in a small personal tent.
+In Halifax, we expect 100 personal sized tents to be erected on site.

-Each Relay is scheduled to conclude the following day at 7:00 a.m.
-Clean up would be taken care of by a combination of volunteers and paid clean-up crews and would take place between 7:00 a.m. and noon on that day.
+Each Relay is scheduled to conclude twelve hours from the start time.
+Clean up would be taken care of by a combination of volunteers and paid clean-up crews and would take place 12 hours after the event(s) begin.
 At each site we ensure that waste is properly sorted by recycling, compost and garbage.
-During each event receptacles are provided, additional sorting also occurs on site post event.
+During the event receptacles for each are provided, additional sorting also occurs on site post event.

-There are no services required to accommodate these events.
-The Canadian Cancer Society will be taking care of security and washroom facilities (portable toilets and/or indoor toilets where the facilities have agreed) for the event.
+There are no services required to accommodate this event.
+The Canadian Cancer Society will be taking care of security and washroom facilities (portable toilets) for the event.
 However, access to flush toilets and electricity would be valuable to us if available.

 Thank you for your support of this request.
-If you have any further questions please do not hesitate to contact me at telephone number 902-423-6183 x 247.
+If you have any further questions please do not hesitate to contact me at telephone number $902-423-6183 \times 247$ .